cookiecutter/cookiecutter/README.rst

 * `cookiecutter-djangopackage`_: A template designed to create reusable third-party PyPI friendly Django apps.
 Documentation is written in tutorial format.
 * `bootstrap.c`_: A template for simple projects written in C with autotools.
 * `cookiecutter-openstack`_: A template for an OpenStack project.
+* `cookiecutter-component`_: A template for a Component JS package.

 Make your own, then submit a pull request adding yours to this list!